Where to buy Xbox Series X: restock guide for UK and US (updated TODAY)

 Microsoft Store

-Microsoft is the source of the Xbox, so hopefully it'll be getting in on the restock action.
-We haven't had official confirmation yet, so sit tight.View Deal
+Microsoft is the source of the Xbox, so hopefully it'll be getting in on the restock action, just like Sony did with the PS5 last week.
+The US arm is letting players order consoles through the Microsoft Store app for Xbox One, so you can try accessing it on your console to see how you get on.View Deal

 Very

 Very is a great place to visit for the new consoles, but it tends to sell out pretty fast so don't expect to see stock available for long.
-Very released stock over the weekend that was snapped up by scalpers, but has since cancelled the orders, so standby for more updates from the retailer.
-View Deal
+Very released stock at the end of November that was snapped up by scalpers, but has since cancelled the orders, so standby for more updates from the retailer.

-The Xbox Series X is listed as out of stock at Amazon, but the retailer has had stock refreshes with now warning.
-We're hoping to see an Xbox Series X restock before Christmas, but you could be looking at a possible 2021 delivery date.
-View Deal

-Currys was set to get an Xbox Series X restock for Black Friday, but cancelled at the last minute.
-The site has been inundated over the course of the console launch, so you'll need to be very fast to secure one when it finally does go live.
-If you don't have an account, make one, and be sure to log in to make the checkout process as smooth as possible.
 View Deal

 John Lewis